 Q: What are the minimum scores for acceptance to the program?

 A: We do not have set minimum scores for admission to the MBS program.
 All complete applications are reviewed by our admissions committee.
 Each piece of the application is reviewed when making admissions decisions.
 Historically, our incoming average is a 3.21 and 495 MCAT but these are not requirements to apply to the program.

 Q: How long does it take to complete the biomedical sciences program?

-A: The program is 30 credits and is designed to be completed in 3-4 semesters.
+A: The program is 30 credits and can be completed in 3 semesters.
 Time to degree largely depends upon the individual student.
 For example, those who have outside commitments such as work, parental/child care, are commuting, or who need to overcome significant undergraduate academic deficiencies, are encouraged to take fewer credits a semester and will therefore complete the program in a slightly longer time-frame.

 Q: What if I get accepted to medical school before finishing my master's degree?

 A: If you have earned 18-credits of required courses you can contact our office to transfer to the Certificate in the Biomedical Sciences and close your chapter with GSBS.
-If you have earned 24-credits, you may be able to transfer 6 credits from medical school to earn the MBS degree.
+If you have earned all 8 required courses and 1 elective (≥ 24 credits), you may be able to transfer 6 credits from medical school to earn the MBS degree.